antonybudianto/cra-universal/packages/cra-universal/README.md

 npx cra-universal build

 # This command will build both client and server and put them into `./dist`
+# Run locally:
+# $ node --preserve-symlinks dist/server/bundle.js
+# You only need `--preserve-symlinks` on local, since we only do symlinks on development.
 ```

 ## Deployment